Marc-Ducret/PINT/README.md

 ## Development

 PINT is written in [Typescript](https://www.typescriptlang.org/) 2.5.3.
-The source code is available [here](https://vengeurk.github.io/PINT/doc).
+The source code documentation is available [here](https://vengeurk.github.io/PINT/doc).
 You can find [hints](https://github.com/VengeurK/PINT/blob/master/CONTRIBUTING.md) to understand the structure of the project.
 ### Installation
 Requirements: